Four businesspeople looking at a laptop

 Use a Mix of Communication Channels

-Establish which channels are for what type of communication to ensure messages are delivered as intended.
 Here are some best practices for marketing agencies:

-• Email for formal communications and announcements
+• Use email for formal messages and company updates.

-• Phone calls for time-sensitive tasks
+• Use phone calls for time-sensitive tasks.

 A diverse team having a meeting in-office with several employees tuned in on a virtual conference